sagecodes/intro-git-github/README.md

 why use it:

-- sharing projects with others
+- sharing projects with others (Collaboration and Code Reviews)
 - backup your projects
 - great way for companies to see your skillset!
+- release to production

 ## Git Started:

+We're going to to use our terminal / command line.

-a few bash(terminal commands)
+a few terminal commands we will want to remember.

 - `cd` change directory
 - `ls` List
 - `ls -a` List all (even hidden files)

-How to exit terminal text editors
+How to exit terminal text editors (DONT GET STUCK)

 - nano `ctr + x` `ctr + o`(save & exit)
 - vi/vim `:q`(exit) `:wq`(save & exit)

 ##### Setup
+We should do this before we start using git

 `git config --global user.email "name@email.com"`
 `git config --global user.name "FirstName LastName"`